Robotechnic/diagraph/internals.typ

 	/// overridden with the corresponding content.
 Defaults to an empty
 	/// dictionary.
 	xlabels: (:),
+	/// Cluster names whose name appear in this dictionary will have their
+	/// label overridden with the corresponding content.
+Defaults to an empty
+	/// dictionary.
+	clusters: (:),
   /// The name of the engine to generate the graph with.
 Defaults to `"dot"`.
 	engine: "dot",
   /// The width of the image to display.
 If set to `auto` (the default), will be